Fuel Coffee & Books: Description and history

 Fuel Coffee is a small chain of coffee shops in Seattle, with three locations.
 Dani Cone opened the original location on Capitol Hill in 2005.
 Additional shops followed in Montlake and Wallingford in 2006 and April 2007, respectively.
 Fuel's logo is inspired by Gulf Oil imagery, and the cafes display gasoline-related objects.

 In 2006, Claudia Rowe of the Seattle Post-Intelligencer described the Capitol Hill location as "librarylike" with cathedral ceilings and local artwork.
 In May 2020, all three cafes were acquired by spouses Danielle and David Hulton, the owners of Ada's Technical Books.
+The book store was established in 2010 at the Loveless Building designed by Arthur Loveless and moved in 2013 to a 15th Avenue building constructed in 1922 that had previously been the location of Horizon Books from 1971 to 2009.
 The two businesses were merged and rebranded as Fuel Coffee & Books, and the cafes received remodels.

 Fuel has used coffee from Caffé Vita Coffee Roasting Company, where Cone used to work as a barista.
 The business has used flash brewing systems and a Kyotobot for cold brews.
 In addition to coffee drinks, Fuel's menu has included pastries as well as pies from High 5 Pie, which is also owned by Cone.
 Cone has also served Fuel at her Cone & Steiner stores.
+On April 20, 2026, it was announced that Ada’s Technical Books & Cafe on Capitol Hill would close in June of that year and that the Montlake and Wallingford Fuel locations had been put up for sale.
+The Capitol Hill property is to be retained and the coworking space there is to continue operating.